Austin

 Darwin’s Piano Bar

 Our last stop was Darwin’s Piano Bar, located on the same street just across from the previous bar.
 The bartender told us that he has three children with his Vietnamese wife, and it’s their 13th anniversary this year.
-He was very friendly and chatty and that had made us felt welcomed as well as comfortable sitting in the bar.
+He was very friendly and chatty and that made us feel welcome as well as comfortable sitting in the bar.

-The bar also has a live band, and although they couldn’t play our requested song, they still tried their best to fulfil our request by substituting it with another song.
-We didn’t stay out late though, by 9:30 pm, we’re already back at the hotel.
+The bar also had a live band, and although they couldn’t play our requested song, they still tried their best to fulfil our request by substituting it with another song.
+We didn’t stay out late though, by 9:30 pm, we were already back at the hotel.
 It cost $11 with a taxi for the journey of 4km.
-The price for Dos XX and Angry Orchard @ $12.
+The price for Dos XX and Angry Orchard was $12.

 Aster’s Ethiopian Restaurant

-The next day, we had breakfast at the hotel and buffet lunch at the restaurant next door, Aster’s Ethiopian Restaurant.
-There were plenty of dishes to chose from, and it’s like economy rice back in Malaysia.
-It all looked very tempting, and I ended up trying every one of it.
+The next day, we had breakfast at the hotel and a buffet lunch at the restaurant next door, Aster’s Ethiopian Restaurant.
+There were plenty of dishes to choose from, and it’s like economy rice back in Malaysia.
+It all looked very tempting, and I ended up trying every one of them.

-It’s my first time trying out Ethiopian food, and I liked it.
+It was my first time trying out Ethiopian food, and I liked it.
 Some of the curries tasted like Indian food though.
 The owner/staff was attentive, and it almost felt like having a meal at home.
-The price for two buffet lunch was $21.63 including tax.
+The price for two buffet lunches was $21.63 including tax.

 Ann and Roy Butler Hike and Bike Trail